Acul4321/obsidian-vault/src/content/Main/signals.md

 ##### Non-binary Encoding in Networks
 Networked systems often use more complex encoding schemes(wireless links may use modulation schemes with 16,64 or 256 symbols)
 - **Baud Rate**: The number of symbols transmitted per second(different from [[bit_rate|bit rate]])

+**NRZ modulation** (Non Return to Zero Modulation):
+	A method of encoding digital data for transmission where the signal does not return to zero voltage between bits